BaderAlshaya/DE_p3/README.md

 | CLUSTER| DB_PORT| Redshift database port (default is 5439)|
 | IAM ROLE| ARN| ARN of IAM role allowing Redshift to read from S3|

-*&ast;All field values in dwf.cfg must be inside single quotes*
+*&ast;All field values in dwh.cfg must be inside single quotes*

 ## Usage
 To create staging and analytics tables on Redshift:
 1. Navigate to the directory containing **create_tables.py**
 2. Run `python create_tables.py`

-To load data from S3 to analytics tables on Redshift:
+To load data from S3 to analytics tables on Redshift (via staging tables):
 1. Navigate to the directory containing **etl.py**
 2. Run `python etl.py`